astropy/astropy/docs/vo/validator.rst

 }
 Found in good

-Load Cone Search validation results from a local directory named 'subset'.
+Load Cone Search validation results from a local directory named ``'subset'``.
 This is useful if you ran your own :ref:`vo-sec-validator-validate` and wish to inspect the output databases.
 This example reads in validation of STScI Cone Search services done in